-- All fund raising activities and/or functions to be held at any meeting must be pre-approved by the NCSS Board of Directors no later than the Fall Board of Directors’ meeting from the previous year.
+- All fundraising activities and/or functions to be held at any meeting must be pre-approved by the NCSS Board of Directors no later than the Fall Board of Directors’ meeting from the previous year.

 POLICY ON APPARENT AUTHORITY / PUBLIC STATEMENTS

-It shall be the policy of the society that any communications on behalf of the society shall be official, at the direction of the President, Board or Executive Director.
+It shall be the policy of the Society that any communications on behalf of the society shall be official, at the direction of the President, Board or Executive Director.
 No statements shall be made, either verbal or written that conflict with the position or policy of the society.
 Officers, Directors and staff should understand that by virtue of their position, that any statements may be perceived as official and made on behalf of the society.
 To control official communications, stationery and business cards shall be for the use of the staff ONLY.
 Members of the board, committees or chapters may not use society stationery.
-Staff will prepare letters sent on behalf of the society with a copy remaining in the office.
-Exceptions may be made to the policy so long as the purpose of the letter is made known and approved by the board in advance; if the exception is approved, a copy of the outgoing letter shall be provided to the Executive Director within 24 hours of dissemination, for permanent file retention.
+Staff will prepare letters sent on behalf of the Society with a digital or hard copy remaining in the office.
+Exceptions may be made to the policy so long as the purpose of the letter is made known and approved by the Board in advance; if the exception is approved, a copy of the outgoing letter shall be provided to the Executive Director within 24 hours of dissemination, for permanent file retention.

 POLICY ON RECORD RETENTION

-It shall be the policy of the society that the NCSS office staff shall subscribe to the record retention policy recommended by the Internal Revenue Service of the United States Government.
+It shall be the policy of the Society that the NCSS office staff shall subscribe to the record retention policy recommended by the Internal Revenue Service of the United States Government.

 POLICY ON NCSS LOGO USE

-It shall be the policy of the society that members and chapters of the association may use the official NCSS logo only when accompanied by the wording “member of NCSS” or “chapter of NCSS”.
+It shall be the policy of the Society that members and chapters of the association may use the official NCSS logo only when accompanied by the wording “member of NCSS” or “chapter of NCSS”.
 Furthermore, it will be understood that any member or chapter or other entity using the NCSS logo is not speaking for or in any way representing NCSS.